 This course provides a broad survey of premedical and predental studies, the preparation for medical and dental school, residence and the professions.
 The class will address admissions requirements and procedures, academic coursework at the undergraduate and professional school levels, residency training, typical routines of medical and dental practice, and issues affecting the training of physicians and dentists in the United States.
 The course will follow the chronological sequence of a traditional student and examine how academic, experiential, interpersonal and social skills and professionalism attributes play an integral role in the development of a skilled health professional.

 Special Program in Education

-This course is designed for first-year pre-teaching students who have been admitted to the Special Program in Education through the UConn Honors Program.
-In addition to orienting students to UConn and Honors, this course will introduce you to the profession of teaching including pathways into teaching, educational research, and study abroad opportunities.
+This course is designed for first-year pre-teaching students who have been admitted to the Special Program in Education throughout the university Honors program.
+In addition to orienting students to UConn and the Honors program, this course will introduce you to the profession of teaching including pathways into teaching, educational research, and study abroad opportunities.
 You will be invited to participate in programs and events at the Neag School of Education to experience first-hand the artistry of teaching!

 The Lives and Times of Political Activists